How to Burn Disc using CMD in Windows 10

 cmd

-and press EnterThis will open Command Prompt window.
+, and press EnterThis will open the Command Prompt window.

 SEE ALSO: